Kent Weiser

 Kent L. Weiser (born April 25, 1959) is an American university sports administrator and former college golf coach.
-Weiser served the athletic director for Emporia State University, a NCAA Division II sports program in Emporia, Kansas, 1999 to 2022.
+Weiser served the athletic director for Emporia State University, an NCAA Division II sports program in Emporia, Kansas, 1999 to 2022.
 Previously, Weiser was the associate athletics director at Oregon State University.

 Early years

 Weiser was born in Great Bend, Kansas and attended Great Bend High School.
 After high school, Wesier attended the University of Kansas (KU) where he graduated with a bachelor's in psychology and a master's of science in sports administration.

 Career

 After graduating from the University of Kansas, Weiser became the director of athletic ticketing in 1981 and in 1985, Weiser became KU's first athletic marketing director.
 In 1984, Weiser took over the women's golf program at Kansas, a position he held for four years.
 After seven years eight years in Lawrence, Weiser became the associate athletic director of development at Ottawa University in 1989.
 From 1993 to 1999, Weiser worked for Oregon State University as the associate athletics director for external affairs.